InputUsername/iac-cost-linters/README.md

-# Master's Thesis
+# iac-cost-linters

-Code and data for my master's thesis on cost issues in cloud software (Terraform) artifacts.
+This repository hosts supplementary scripts and data for my Master's Thesis titled *"Catching Cost Issues in Infrastructure as Code Artifacts using Linters"*.

 The repository is organized as follows: